kalpanapathak16/Exercises-Coding-for-Writers-Udemy-course/README.md

    * **/** Divides two numbers.
 See *Operators-division.html*.
    * **%** (Mod operator) Divides two numbers and takes the remainder.
 See *Operators-mod-operation.html*.
    * **+** and **/** Add the two numbers together and divide it by 2.
 See *Operators-average-of-two-numbers.html*.
+6. **Functions**: Created JavaScript functions and compared local and global variables.
+   * **Change Size of Textbox**: Created a program that changes the width of a text box using a function called **setWidth**.
+See *Functions-change-size-of-the-textbox.html*.
+   * **Average two numbers**: Created a function to average two numbers.
+See *Functions-average-two-numbers.html*.
+   * **Length of a name**: Wrote a function to calculate the length of a full name, and then added a button when clicked, it displays the full length.
+See *Functions-length-of-a-name.html*.